Spend more time in bed and less time in the gym

 He did this seven days a week.
 Four hours a day.
 Eighteen holes.
 Seven years.
 When Major Nesbeth was finally released, he found that he had cut 20 strokes off his golfing average without having touched a golf club in seven years.

 So now you are ready to develop your own visualization of success and join the lucky people.
 Fortunately, you will not have to pay for an air ticket to Vietnam to learn these skills.
-Just wait for the blog next week.
+Just wait for my newsletter coming next week!

 NLP training